Former Pres. Trump lawyer Cohen delaying testimony to Congress

 The special counsel's office issued a rare public statement after the story ran last week disputing elements of the article.
 BuzzFeed stands by the story and has asked for clarity from Mueller's team.

-Associated Press writers Chad Day and Darlene Superville in Washington and Michael R. Sisak in New York contributed to this report.
+Associated Press writers Chad Day, Laurie Kellman and Darlene Superville in Washington and Michael R. Sisak in New York contributed to this report.